Student Aides

 Fall Semester

-Student Aides will primarily serve as Student Assistants for the first-year experience course, EHS 120 but may be expected to assist with transfer student operations and Convocation along with one or two Student Aide meetings throughout the semester.
+Student Aides will primarily serve as Student Assistants for the first-year experience course, EHS 120 but may be expected to assist with Convocation, facilitate an informational meeting about the 2025 Student Aide positions and attend one or two Student Aide team meetings.

 Student Aide Applications